SNUDerek/multiLSTM/README.md

 ## licensing

-i don't want to commit to a license but in the spirit of the ATIS corpus and the above papers, i provide this code for research purposes. an attribution would be nice (Derek Hommel) if you do something cool. feel free to contact me at dsh9470@snu.ac.kr.
+i don't want to commit to a license but in the spirit of the ATIS corpus and the above papers, i provide this code for research purposes. an attribution would be nice (Derek Hommel) if you do something cool, and if you want to collaborate on a project or paper, feel free to contact me at dsh9470@snu.ac.kr.

 models may use layers from [keras-contrib](https://github.com/keras-team/keras-contrib) released under the MIT License